New links between PDE's and Voronoi patterns: Elliptic equations and Voronoi cells

 In the first part of this section, we consider the elliptic problem associated with the stationary concentration of a chemical diffusing on the plane resulting from $n$ point sources of equal intensity.
 We discuss its relation with Voronoi cells motivated by a colonization game, show numerical simulations, and describe how it can model different systems, including bacterial growth and urban dynamics.
 The second part introduces a tessellation induced by the graph of a harmonic function on the perforated plane.
 In order to fix ideas, we start by considering the stationary concentration of a substance diffusing on the plane from $n$ sources.
 More precisely, let $x_1,...,x_n$ be as above and consider the elliptic problem

 If $\varphi(x)$ is the fundamental solution for Laplace's equation, then the solution to the above problem can be written as

 This solution has a natural probabilistic interpretation: it is (up to a multiplicative normalization constant) the stationary probability distribution of many Brownian walks starting at each source.
-If each of the Brownian walks is labeled with a different color, according to the source it started from, it is natural to expect that when the number of Brownian paths tends to infinity, on average, the solution will be colored as a Voronoi tessellation.
-This phenomenon suggests the following colonization game: From each point, $x_i$ an equal number of Brownian explorers start each one claiming the territory it moves around until it finds an explorer of a different color in its $\varepsilon$-neighborhood, at which point they stop and are replaced by two new explorers coming out from their respective sources.
+Moreover, each Brownian walk is labeled with a different color, according to the source where it started.
+In that case, it is natural to expect that when the number of Brownian paths tends to infinity, on average, the solution will be colored as a Voronoi tessellation.
+This phenomenon suggests the following colonization game: From each point, $x_i$ an equal number of Brownian explorers start each one claiming the territory it moves around until it finds an explorer of a different color in its $\varepsilon$-neighborhood.
+Then, they stop and are replaced by two new explorers that emerge from their respective sources.

+We formalize the previous discussion.
+Consider $k$ Brownian motions starting at each of the $n$ points $x_i$, that is, $kn$ Brownian motions, and denote them by